Paul Jarvis

 Profile

-Paul is ranked in Chambers UK and the Legal 500 across four practice areas: Crime, Fraud, Proceeds of Crime, and Administrative Law & Human Rights.
+Paul is ranked in Chambers & Partners and the Legal 500 across four practice areas: Crime, Fraud, Proceeds of Crime, and Administrative Law & Human Rights.
+He is one of only four junior barristers in London to be ranked Band 1 in Crime in both legal directories.

 Paul is Senior Treasury Counsel at the Central Criminal Court, appointed by the Attorney General to prosecute the most serious offences including murder and terrorism.
-In that role Paul accepts instructions from all divisions of the Crown Prosecution Service and from the Serious Fraud Office and the Financial Conduct Authority.
+In that role Paul accepts instructions from all divisions of the Crown Prosecution Service and he regularly appears in some of the most high-profile criminal cases in the country.

-Alongside prosecuting, Paul maintains a busy private defence practice, mainly in the areas of corporate and financial crime, cybercrime, serious sexual offending and motoring offences, where his expertise is sought at all stages of proceedings.
+Alongside prosecuting, Paul maintains a busy defence practice, mainly in the areas of corporate and financial crime, cybercrime, and serious sexual offending, where his expertise is sought at all stages of proceedings.

 Paul has particular expertise with regards to the proceeds of crime and judicial review.
 He also has a sizeable appellate practice.
-In the last few years he has appeared as sole junior counsel in over one hundred cases before the Court of Appeal.
+In the last few years he has appeared as sole counsel in over one hundred cases before the Court of Appeal and the Divisional Court.

-Paul is the joint editor of Millington & Sutherland Williams on the Proceeds of Crime, and Kingsley Napley & 6KBW College Hill: Serious Fraud, Investigation & Trial, and a contributor to Blackstones’ Criminal Practice and Taylor on Appeals.
+Paul is the joint editor of, and a contributor to, Millington & Sutherland Williams on the Proceeds of Crime, and Kingsley Napley & 6KBW College Hill: Serious Fraud, Investigation & Trial.
+He is also a contributor to Blackstone’s Criminal Practice and Taylor on Criminal Appeals.
 He is a case commentator for Lloyd’s Law Reports: Financial Crime, and a regular contributor to the Criminal Law Review and Archbold Review.

 Here is a selection of quotes about Paul from previous editions of the legal directories: